ItzTas/bitcoin_api/README.md

 # Coiner API

-This is an api that handles the back end of a cryptocurrency trading app
+This is coiner API! an API that handles the back end of a cryptocurrency trading app

 ## Endpoints